The Best Home Security Systems in Denver

 Frontpoint is the new kid on the block.
 Founded in 2007, it’s a much younger company than either ADT (founded in 1874) or Vivint (founded in 1999).
 But it’s making up for lost time: during testing, we were highly impressed with its fantastic customer service and easy DIY installation.

 Our testers felt cared for from their very first call.
 The Frontpoint rep asked thoughtful questions about the layout of our homes, gave useful suggestions, and didn’t pressure us into buying anything.
 That sense of care was also evident in the installation process: Frontpoint is the only one of our top picks to offer DIY installation, but it puts great effort into making the process as simple as possible.
 When we received our installation kit, every part was carefully labelled — and the kit came with a link to a personalized website that walked us step-by-step through the installation process.
 From setting up and activating the control panel to installing our motion sensors, the entire process only took us about 15 minutes.
 But if you do need to pause mid-way through the process, the website marks your place so that you can pick up right where you stopped.
+The main qualm we had with Frontpoint was its app: whereas ADT and Vivint offer sleek, well-designed apps that allow for remote home automation, Frontpoint’s app has more room for improvement, only scoring 3 out of 5 stars in the Apple App store.
+All the same, if you’re less concerned with home automation and more about great customer service, Frontpoint may still be the right provider for you.

 Frontpoint offers three tiered service plans.
 The Protection Plan provides basic monitoring.
 The Interactive Plan adds in mobile capabilities and home automation features.
 The Ultimate Plan includes motion-triggered photography, plus night-enabled live video monitoring.
 Residents of quiet suburban areas may only need the Protection Plan; residents of bustling neighborhood may want to look into the Ultimate Plan.